scogonw/nexus_rmm_scripts/windows_scripts/Wallpaper/README_ALLOW_CHANGING.md

 - Removes registry restrictions that prevent wallpaper changes
 - Works for all user profiles on the system
 - Removes startup scripts that reset the wallpaper at logon
+- Restarts Windows Explorer to apply changes without requiring a reboot
+- Resets Active Desktop and personalization settings
+- Checks for and updates Group Policy settings
 - Compatible with Windows 7 and later versions
 - Includes comprehensive error handling and reporting